JannickLeismann/UnityBotFrameworkDirectLine/README.md

 # Important Notes
-- **This one is crucial!** In order to achieve a valid connection via WebSocket **YOU SHOULD NEVER change the name of the GameObject called DirectLineConnection**.
+- **This one is crucial!** In order to achieve a valid connection via WebSocket in WebGL **YOU SHOULD NEVER change the name of the GameObject called DirectLineConnection**.
 The custom javascript library (.../Assets/Plugins/WebSocket.jslib) requieres an object with excatly this name to send back messages from WebGL JavaScript.